 Complete with masterful world-building and a cast of characters both advanced and arcane in their perceptions of the world, The Expert System’s Brother asks what it means to be human when mysterious forces control human society.
 The combination of a simple civilization, along with a surprising origin story, makes for an impactful read that asks you to take a side between progress and preservation.

 This is another book that requires spoilers in order to fully discuss the deeper meaning of the story and my favorite points of the narrative.
 See my above short review – it’s a great, quick read that has an interesting twist and an engaging plot progression.
-Trek past the robot for a full discussion.

 This is a lush, densely forested world filled with beautifully horrific creatures.
 Everything has more legs, eyes and ears than we’d expect, and it’s impossible to accurately imagine what they could look like.
 I found myself leaning more towards cartoon characters and halloween costumes with extra eyes and limbs.
 It’s great world-building on the author’s part, all of it seamless within the narrative.
 I love reading a world where you eventually stop questioning the strange things surrounding a character and accept them as the norm.
 After all, science fiction is meant to be a trip away from the lives we know, right?